SafuhSa/Enspire/README.md

 ## `Background and Overview`
-  For non native speakers prepping for interview or speaking with someone in english is very difficult and some people will feel shy.
+  For non-native speakers, prepping for interviews or speaking with someone in English is difficult and some people will feel shy.

-  Enspire is a website which records(stores) user responses to some general interview questions and helps user to improve communication by  correcting users mistakes.
-Logged in users can check their peroformances by click each category
+  Enspire is a website which records and stores user responses to general interview questions and helps users improve communication by  correcting their mistakes.
+Logged in users can check their performance by clicking each category

 ## Functionality & MVP List
 1. __User Authentication__
-    - New user can sign up
+    - New users can sign up
-    - Returning users can Log in and Log out
+    - Returning users can log in and log out
-    - Demo Login available to experince the site
+    - Demo login available
-    - User are not allowed to use certain features without logging in
+    - Users are not allowed to use certain features without logging in
 2. __Submit Data__
     - Users can submit data to backend (transcripts or speech-to-text)
     - Link with Microsoft Azure
     - Store the analyzed data to the database
 3. __Response__
     - Can open task to input data
-    - Can see the corrected answers with grammer mistake highlighted
+    - Can see the corrected answers with grammar mistakes highlighted
 4. __Performance Graph__
-    - Can click on task and see the Performance till date
+    - Can click on task and see performance over time
 5. __Bonus: Live Input__
     - Live recordings and live data corrections